 Tributes to Dondi and Shy 147

-Guest interviews: Fab 5 Freddy, Goldie, Guru, DJ Red Alert, and photographer Martha Cooper
+Guest interviews: Fab 5 Freddy, Goldie, Guru, DJ Red Alert, photographer Martha Cooper and Mayor Ed Koch.

 ‘Destroy all Lines’ 30 min. loop of over 200 whole cars and burners

 Featuring music from: Def Jux recording artists El-P, RJD2 and Aesop Rock, plus Mr. Wiggle Kimson ‘Angola-Red’ Albert, and Darryl Jenifer

 “Stunning 1983 film of graffiti artists risking their lives to get fame by painting New York’s subway.” – Rolling Stone

 “A breakthrough documentary.
 Pulses with energy.” – New York Times

 “No film better documents the birth of a movement that continues to inspire young people all over the world.” – Big Shot

 1983 restored in 2005 / 280 minutes on 2 discs / A film by Tony Silver

 Public Performance and Digital Site Licenses are available through Soundview Media Partners.
 To inquire or to place an order, write to email@example.com or simply choose from the options below: